If you want to save money on groceries but don’t want to cut anything, a price book should be your frugal weapon of choice.

 Did you know that there’s a system behind when things go on sale?
 You probably know that certain foods go on sale leading up to a holiday (and are sometimes even cheaper after it).

 That’s not the only system though.
 Most items have a cycle of their own where the price fluctuates from highest to lowest.
 For most things, it’s 12 weeks, but some are 6 and some 8.
-With a price book, you quickly find out how long it is between the best prices where you are.
+When you track the prices in a price book, you quickly find out how long it is between rock bottom store prices.

 Have you ever looked at a ‘super cheap’ sales price and wondered how much you usually pay for that item?
 It’s no fun to come home and discover that what you thought was a great deal due to the marketing, actually cost more than what you generally spend at another store.
 That only leads to buyer’s remorse.
 With a price book, you’ll never make that mistake again.